alxshelepenok/lumen/content/posts/2020-07-06-daemon-release.md

 Learn more about [CRUD commands](https://docs.fleek.co/space-daemon/getting-started/#crud-operations).

-### Sharing
+#### Sharing

-Space daemon enables the most peer to peer capabilities for users to share files directly between each other, selectively with one another, within a team, etc. All the Sharing commands come ready to go with the Daemon to make it easy for application developers to give users the peer to peer experience of sharing data without touching any servers, and preserving the privacy of the files.
+Space daemon enables the most peer to peer capabilities for users to share files directly between each other, selectively with one another, within a team, etc. All the Sharing commands come ready to go with the Daemon to make it easy for application developers to give users the peer to peer experience of sharing data without touching any servers while preserving the privacy of the files.

 Read more about [sharing files](https://docs.fleek.co/space-daemon/getting-started/#sharing) via the Space Daemon.

-### Identity
+#### Identity

 The Space Daemon comes with an out-of-the-box identity service that is open-source and allows anywhere from the most anonymous all the way to the user having as many identity proofs as they like.
 This provides for a very user-friendly experience of users being able to use friendly recognizable names while taking full advantage of privacy via encryption keys and peer to peer sharing.